Many businesses may follow Amazon in stretching out work-from-home policies, crimping downtown recovery

 Business and government insiders say other companies and organizations are contemplating similarly extended time frames as they consider the new realities of the workplace in the COVID-19 era.

 Those realities were made clear in the new policy at Amazon, which has some 50,000 workers in the Seattle area,many of whom have been working from home since March.
-Although Amazon made clear that workers can return to their offices once Inslee gives the ok, the company also said it will take extensive precautions, including physical distancing, deep cleaning, temperature checks and the availability of hand sanitizer and masks–several hundred thousand a week, by one estimate–to ensure employees are safe feel safe.
+Although Amazon made clear that workers can return to their offices once Inslee gives the ok, the company also said it will take extensive precautions, including physical distancing, deep cleaning, temperature checks and the availability of hand sanitizer and masks–several hundred thousand a week, by one estimate–to ensure employees feel safe.

 Faced with such requirements, and knowing that some employees may still feel reluctant to return to an office environment, many office-based employers may also opt for a slower return.